LACNIC/barry/README.md

 $ barry good.repo
 ```

-It'll make a bunch of assumptions and output the following file hierarchy:
+It'll make a bunch of assumptions and output the following file hierarchy (aside from some RRDP stuff):

 ```bash
 ./good.tal		# Named based on the RD